pippinbarr/cart263-2019/slides/activity-oop-circle-eater/activity-oop-circle-eater.md

 ## 2. Create an Agent class

-Because both the avatar and the food share a number of properties (position, size, and color) it makes sense to create a __parent__ class that they will inherit from.
+Because both the avatar and the food share a number of properties (position, size, and color) it makes sense to create a __parent__ class that they will both inherit from.

 Create a class called `Agent` (in a new file) and define its constructor to take the following arguments and set them as properties:
 - An x and y position